HimanshuGoel/my-full-stack-learning-app/BEST_PRACTICES.md

 - Use numeric lists for long content sections to improve readability and organization.
 Numeric lists are easier to scan than alphabetic ones.

 ## Typescript

-- Here's the rewritten version with improved logical structure:

 ### Avoid Mental Mapping